jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 In the paper, we wrote ``λ x :₁ A, u`` for (unannotated) linear
 functions.
-We don't currently provide a corresponding syntax, by lack
+We don't currently provide a corresponding syntax, for lack
 of good syntax.

 If a syntax is provided, we could also use this syntax to have records